WiegerWolf/json-like-parse/README.md

 It is generally better to use a proper JSON parser when working with JSON data.
 This module should be used with caution and only for specific use cases where a best-effort approach to parsing JSON-like text is acceptable.

+## Contributions

+We welcome contributions to the JSON-Like Text Parser module!
+If you'd like to contribute, see [CONTRIBUTION.md](CONTRIBUTION.md) file for detailed instructions.

 ## License

 [MIT License](https://choosealicense.com/licenses/mit/)